assay/assay.github.io/_posts/2014-05-17-readme-why-and-how.md

 > ------------
 >
 > At the moment only **Ubuntu** is supported.
-> To build the product install the following packages:
+> To build Foobar install the following packages:
 > `sudo apt-get install build-essential libtool gcc g++`
 >
 > How to build?